Skip to content

 A console table next to a couch with a lamp on it in a dark cinematic glow

 Console tables are for passageways and thresholds.
-They’re the piece you buy because you need function, but you also need to walk through your own home without bruising a hip.
+They are the piece you buy because you need function, but you also need to walk through your own home without bruising a hip.

-And yes, you can find a console table with drawers or a console table with storage that still stays slim.
-The goal is a slim console table that behaves like a polite guest, present, useful, and never in the way.
+You can find a console table with drawers or a console table with storage that still stays slim.
+That is the whole goal.
+A slim console table should behave like a polite guest, present, useful, and never in the way.

 Part II: Visual Weight, Why Rooms Feel Bottom Heavy